Products

 Closing the Loop

-Once The Metals Company begins supplying battery metals for EVs and energy storage, we’ll track our metals as they enter the supply chain.
-Within a decade of production, our aim is to recycle battery metals in a closed-loop system of rental and redeployment partnerships with like-minded EV and battery manufacturers.
+Once The Metals Company begins supplying battery metals for infrastructure, power, defense and clean energy, we’ll track our metals as they enter the supply chain.
+Within a decade of production, our aim is to recycle our metals in a closed-loop system of rental and redeployment partnerships with like-minded end users of our products.
 This circular supply chain will grow over time and, as the need for new metals decreases, recycled metals will become our primary focus.

 We estimate that after three to four decades, there should be enough cobalt, nickel, copper, and manganese in the system to meet demand by recycling alone.
 At this point, The Metals Company will transition entirely to recycling and redeployment of our planet’s metal commons.